Apply for PS499

 Consult our list below of faculty members accepting thesis students next year along with information about their research interests.
 You might also visit their website or download and take a quick look at recent publications authored by faculty members to learn more about their research.

-Identify six to eight potential supervisors who you are interested in working with.
+Identify six potential supervisors who you are interested in working with.
 Because some research areas are extremely popular, you might not be able to work with the faculty members you most want to work with.

 Nathan Insel, PhD